 Saving files into user’s iCloud Drive using FileManager

-As a part of the CloudKit framework your app can save and read files from user’s iCloud Drive.
+As a part of the CloudKit framework your iOS app can save and read files from user’s iCloud Drive.
 Of course only from specialized folder for your app not all the other files available.
 Getting it working is a bit complicated because it involves a few discrete steps.
-Let’s see how to do it 🙂
+Let’s see how to do it in Swift 🙂

 Please note you need paid developer account to access iCloud features.